katayama8000/axum-ddd-rust/README.md

 ## How to run

+1. First, start the database container.
+Refer to the docs for more details.
-You need to run the devcontainer first.
+2. Next, run the devcontainer.

-Then you can run the following command to start the server.
+3. Finally, start the server with the following command:

 ```bash
 cargo run
 ```

-or you can run the following command to start the server with watch mode.
+Alternatively, you can start the server in watch mode with:

 ```bash
 ./watch.sh